Coordinating Mass coverage should be straightforward.

 Begin a Conversation

-The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — paints a clear picture of the pressures diocesan priests face today.
+The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — shows what that looks like for priests across the country.

-The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — paints a clear picture of the pressures diocesan priests face today.
+The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — shows what that looks like for priests across the country.

-The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — paints a clear picture of the pressures diocesan priests face today.
+The 2025 National Study of Catholic Priests — conducted by The Catholic Project at The Catholic University of America — shows what that looks like for priests across the country.

 40% serve two or more parishes